Nivesh00/FeTS/README.md

 Password and names muss be edited in the config.sh file

 ## Starting and running containers
-To set-up and run the cluster, run the __dbcluster.sh__ script as root
+To set-up and run the cluster, first set your new password in dummy_data.txt then run the __dbcluster.sh__ script as root

 Cluster is standard and will contain 1 manager node (mgmt1), 1 MySQL node (mysql1) and 2 data nodes (ndb1, ndb2)